-MARCH.
-(R. to POPPYTOP) And you, sir, are also Italian?
+MARCH. (to POPPYTOP) And you, sir, are also Italian?

-POPPY.
-(L., also hopping) I-oh, I come from Pettytwiddleum.
+POPPY. (also hopping, sympathetically) I-oh, I come from Pettytwiddleum.

-WOOD.
-(L. C., hasitly) Pettytwiddleum-a romantic village in the Abruzzi.
+WOOD. (hastily) Pettytwiddleum-a romantic village on the Abruzzi.
 His name is Poppioppi-he was formerly a brigand, but he's reclaimed.
 He's quite harmless.